Read-The-Question/rtq-review/src/pages/md/owners/owner_sc_all.md

 There are two variables, $a$ and $b$.
 Let's eliminate to reduce it to just one variable.

-Multiplying $3$ both side in the first equation.
+Multiply the first equation by $3$.

 $
 \begin{aligned}
 3(a + b)                    &= 3 \times 57 \\\\